gve-sw/gve_devnet_webex_device_audio_activated_video_source_composition_macro/README.md

 Macro to set main video source input composition on a Webex device based on which microphones detect audio activity.

+3/23/23 Updates:

+- Added Auto Top N composition feature
+- Added sample macros to install on Webex devices being used as video inputs (i.e. Webex Room Bar) so that they stay in full-screen self-view while speakertracking and never go standby.
+- Added QuadCam support.
+- Support for re-initializing the macro after a camera firmware update

 ## Contacts

 - Gerardo Chaves (gchaves@cisco.com)